WarrenUhrich/lighthouse-labs-sql-from-our-apps-breakout/README.md

-# lighthouse-labs-sql-from-our-apps-breakout
+# Lighthouse Labs | SQL from our Apps Breakout

-A breakout practicing Express and PostgreSQL.
+A breakout for practicing Express and PostgreSQL.